techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-contacts-files-on-vivo-y17s-by-fonelab-android-recover-contacts.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    To restore contacts from Vivo Y17s ,you need to download this free <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> to restore Android data without backup, which covers how to recover deleted contacts on Vivo Y17s , and how to restore photos, videos from Vivo Y17s device after rooting.
+    To restore contacts from Vivo Y17s ,you need to download this free <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> to restore Android data without backup, which covers how to recover deleted contacts on Vivo Y17s , and how to restore photos, videos from Vivo Y17s device after rooting.
   </p>
 </div>

 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> not only can help you to recover lost contacts from Vivo Y17s , Vivo Y17s memory card or SIM Card, but also allows you restore text messages, photos, videos and other lost data on Android device, this data recovery for Android works well with Samsung, HTC, Motorola, LG, Sony and more other Android devices.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> not only can help you to recover lost contacts from Vivo Y17s , Vivo Y17s memory card or SIM Card, but also allows you restore text messages, photos, videos and other lost data on Android device, this data recovery for Android works well with Samsung, HTC, Motorola, LG, Sony and more other Android devices.
   </p>
 </div>
 </div>